Xi Coronae Borealis

 Xi Coronae Borealis (ξ CrB) is a binary star system in the northern constellation of Corona Borealis.
 It is visible to the naked eye with a combined apparent visual magnitude of 4.85.
 Based upon an annual parallax shift of 17.78 mas as seen from the Earth, it is located about 183 light years from the Sun.

 As of 2009, the pair had an angular separation of 91 mas along a position angle of 139.4°.
 The brighter member, component Aa, is an evolved G-type giant star with a stellar classification of G9 III.
 It is a red clump star that is generating energy by helium fusion at its core.
 The star has an estimated 2.36 times the mass of the Sun and has expanded to 8 times the Sun's radius.
 It is radiating 36 times the solar luminosity from its photosphere at an effective temperature of 4,853 K.

+In Chinese astronomy, this star is part of the constellation Tiānjì (天紀, "Celestial Discipline"), the rest of which is in Hercules.
+The Chinese name for ξ CrB itself is Tiānjì yī (天紀一), the first star of Tiānjì.